tenable/integration-jira-cloud/README.md

 Vulnerabilities are automatically closed once the state of the vulnerability is marked as "fixed" in Tenable.io or Tenable.sc.

-* The integration creates a _**Vulnerability Management**_ project using the project key _**VULN**_.
+* The integration creates a _**Vulnerability Management**_ _Business_ project using
+  the project key _**VULN**_ and the _Simplified Task Tracking_ template.
 The integration then creates the appropriate custom fields and links them to the associated screen that stores and displays all of the necessary information.
 * The integration creates a _**Task**_ for each Vulnerability and creates each _vulnerability instance_ as a _**Sub-task**_.
 Example: if you have 5 hosts with [plugin 151074][151074], the integration creates 1 Task with the details